jspahrsummers/Merc/README.md

 * J to jump to hyperspace
 * ` (backtick) or § to select a planet to land on
 * L to land
+* C to open the currency trading window
 * Scroll wheel to zoom in and out

 ## Development